PostHog/posthog.com/contents/blog/dev-marketing-for-startups.md

 - Have money?
 Hire someone who can write content and has a deep understanding of SEO.
 Do not hire an SEO consultant.
 Don’t have money?
 Learn how to SEO good with [Ahrefs](https://ahrefs.com/seo) (chapters 6 and 7 are wayyy less important).

-- If you want to start doing paid ads, I can personally recommend [the Demand Curve program](https://www.demandcurve.com/growth-program) – it helped get us off the ground and gives you a solid understanding to help you manage your paid ads agency when you hire one.
+- If you want to start doing paid ads, I can personally recommend [the Demand Curve program](https://www.demandcurve.com/growth-program) – it helped get us off the ground and gives you a solid understanding of how to manage your paid ads agency when you hire one.